There’s a specific kind of frustration that doesn’t get talked about enough.

 The tension between those forces is normal.

-Misconception 2: “I Just Need More Motivation.”
+“I Just Need to Feel More Motivated”

 Motivation fluctuates.
 It is not a stable foundation for long-term change.